-Create Solutions customers have no obligation to renew their subscriptions, which are primarily one to three years in length, after they expire, and have no obligation to continue using our Grow Solutions, which are primarily sold under revenue-share or profit-share-based models.
-In the third quarter of 2023 we announced changes to our pricing model for our Create Solutions, which will become effective for users of the next major release of the software expected to be available in 2024.
+Create Solutions customers have no obligation to renew their subscriptions, which are primarily one to three five years in length, after they expire, and have no obligation to continue using our Grow Solutions, which are primarily sold under revenue-share or profit-share-based models.
+In We periodically review our pricing structures and business models and in the third quarter of 2023 we announced changes to our pricing model for our Create Solutions, which will were to become effective for users of the next major release of the software expected to be available in 2024.
 We experienced a high volume of negative customer feedback including a boycott and a slowdown of signing new contracts and renewals as a result of these changes, which we believe negatively impacted our Grow Solutions revenue in the second half of 2023.
-If we fail to recover or reengage our customers or fail to attract new customers as a result of this announcement, our business could be harmed.
+If we fail to recover or reengage our customers or fail to attract new customers as a result In light of this customer feedback, we reviewed our pricing structure and announced a new pricing structure during the third quarter of 2024.
+Although this later announcement was favorably received, decisions to change how we price our business could be harmed.

 Our Grow Solutions customers rely on us to attract a broad range of advertisers to our platform to generate demand for their impressions through our offerings such as LevelPlay, Unity Ads, and Sonic.
-If we are unable to also serve the needs of advertisers, they may reduce their consumption of our solutions and, because the advertising market is highly competitive, they may shift their business to other advertising solutions or supply paths, which could adversely affect our revenue.
+If we are unable to also serve the needs of advertisers, they may reduce their consumption of our solutions and, because the advertising market is highly competitive, they may shift their business to other advertising solutions products or supply paths, which could adversely affect our revenue.

 All of our offerings are also subject to factors and events beyond our control.
 Macroeconomic factors like labor shortages, supply chain disruptions, and inflation continue to cause logistical challenges, increased input costs, and inventory constraints for advertisers.
-These factors have in the past decreased, and may in the future decrease or halt, advertiser spending.
+These factors services have in the past decreased, been and may in the future decrease or halt, advertiser spending, be viewed unfavorably and harm our business.